aaronchenghs/SWAMPbot/README.md

 curl -X POST https://<your-tunnel>/post-test   -H "Content-Type: application/json"   -d '{"chatId":"<CHAT_ID_FROM_/chats>"}'
 ```

-You should see “🤖 BangerBot is alive!” in that chat.
+You should see “🤖 SwampBot is alive!” in that chat.

 > If you don’t see it, make sure the **bot user is added to that chat** in RingCentral (chat → details → Add people → search bot name).